Venue IT & Security

 Trigger: Check-in tooling becomes unstable during active customer arrivals.

-First Response: Isolate likely failure domain, route high-priority support, and apply fallback operating procedure.
+First response: Isolate likely failure domain, route high-priority support, and apply fallback operating procedure.

 Stabilization: Normalize operations, validate data integrity, and update response checklist for future shifts.